joeyk16/front_end_test/README.md

 ## Notes

 This app does not use mocked data.
 This is real data from a real API.
 Due to this, I had to write a lot more code for this test.
-I've done a lot of overtime at work last 3 weeks and don't have much time.
+I've done a lot of overtime at work the last 3 weeks and don't have much time.
 Due to this, I didn't do the following:

 1. The edit page
 2. Copy the delete page exactly as you had.
 I prefer the user experience I provided on the delete.